peterjunpark/crosswordfish/README.md

 The app features most of the UX features you'd expect from a digital crossword gameboard.
 You can reset the grid, reveal errors, and show solutions when you get stuck.
 And importantly, you can navigate the grid using your just your keyboard.

-However, Crosswordfish is still very much an MVP and has a few limitations as yet.
+However, Crosswordfish is still very much an MVP and has a few limitations.
 The most obvious limitations are in how it _generates_ crossword puzzles.
-Currently, the app is only able to generate freeform grid layouts, due to the much greater complexity of generating American-style grid layouts.
+Currently, the app is only able to generate _freeform_ grid layouts due to the much greater complexity of generating American-style grid layouts.
-Similarly, the app is only able to generate straight crossword clues, due to the creative complexity of generating cryptic (UK-style) clues.
+And by the same token, the app is only able to generate _straight_ crossword clues, due to the creative complexity of generating cryptic (UK-style) clues.

-[This Wikipedia article](https://en.wikipedia.org/wiki/Crossword) explains the different styles of crossword grids and clues.
+If you're not sure what I mean by that, [this Wikipedia article](https://en.wikipedia.org/wiki/Crossword) explains the different styles of crossword grids and clues and why certain types of grid/clue constraints might be challenging to work with.

 ### Why?

-Well, you tell me.
 Where else can you play crossword puzzles online without being bombarded by ads, on a puzzle grid that actually takes up more than a fifth of your viewport, and with new puzzles on-demand?

 ### Built with